Skip to main content

 This hash is a deterministic fingerprint of the non-malleable parts of the operation (excluding the signature) that can be considered unique in practice.

 Because the operation contents hash uniquely identifies an operation, if another operation containing the same values in its operation contents is created, both operations will be considered to be the same operation that can only be executed at most a single time (see Operation execution).
-In Massa, there is no Nounce in operations.
+In Massa, there is no Nonce in operations.
 Resolving potential conflicts can be done adjusting the expiry period of the operation being created.

 Operation ID